 Ease of Use

-If a Windows photo recovery software is not compatible with the latest Windows 10, or a Mac photo recovery app can’t be run under macOS Mojave or Catalina, we have to think twice before including it on our recommended list.
+If a Windows photo recovery software is not compatible with the latest Windows, or a Mac photo recovery app can’t be run under macOS Ventura, we have to think twice before including it on our recommended list.

 Any other good photo recovery software that we didn’t cover on this list?
 Feel free to let us know in the comment below.